Bayside Generating Station

-The Bayside Generating Station is a 284 MW natural gas-fired power plant in Saint John, New Brunswick, Canada.
+The Bayside Generating Station (also known as Bayside Power) is a 284 MW natural gas-fired power station located in Saint John, New Brunswick, Canada.
 It is owned and operated by NB Power.
+The station was developed in the late 1990s as a repowering project at the former Courtenay Bay industrial site, where an existing heavy fuel oil–fired generating unit was converted and reconfigured as part of the development of a natural gas–fired combined-cycle facility.

 Overview

 Bayside is a combined-cycle station in which exhaust heat from a gas turbine is recovered to produce steam for a secondary turbine.
-In 2022 NB Power installed a new natural gas turbine to increase efficiency.
+Data from the Commission for Environmental Cooperation reports an estimated net thermal efficiency in the low-50% range for the technology category used at the plant.

+In 2022, NB Power replaced the station's gas turbine and generator as part of a major upgrade intended to improve production efficiency and reduce emissions, with the work completed ahead of winter peak demand.

 History

+There are 3 prominent red-and-white striped smokestacks at the site from the original Courtenay Bay Generating Station, which was built and expanded during the 1960s as an oil-fired steam plant.

-The station entered service in 1999 as Bayside Power LP, developed by Irving Oil to supply NB Power and export surplus electricity to the northeastern United States.
-It was acquired by Emera in 2009 and operated as a merchant plant under contract to NB Power.
+Bayside entered service in 1999 as Bayside Power LP, developed as a repowering of Courtenay Bay Unit 3, and supplied electricity to NB Power as well as export markets in the northeastern United States.

-NB Power purchased the facility from Emera Energy in 2019, integrating it into its generation fleet.
-In 2022 the plant underwent a major refit that included installation of a new gas turbine.

 On July 26, 2024, a roof fire at the station was quickly extinguished and no injuries were reported.

 Operations

 Bayside produces lower greenhouse gas emissions per megawatt-hour than NB Power's older oil- and coal-fired stations such as Coleson Cove Generating Station and Belledune Generating Station.
 IRP planning indicates the plant will shift to a reduced or backup role after 2035 under federal Clean Electricity Regulation, with gas supply considerations during the coldest periods influencing dispatch.
-The station’s planning end of life is in 2038.
+The station's planning end of life is in 2038.

+Regulatory filings associated with NB Power's capital program and depreciation planning have also referenced the Bayside gas turbine upgrade as a material cost driver in the early 2020s.